krishna999/cci-scripts/script.md

 ### Part 2: Customer records show that customer has not applied for a local energy efficiency plan.
 ***
 **Agent**:  I’m looking your records and it looks like there are some additional tax credit promotion happening in your area where you can save $2K/ year in credits.
-**Caller**: I was wondering about that.
-Can you tell me more?
+**Caller**: Can I deduct a new heat pump on my taxes?
-**Agent**:  In your area, there is a special tax benefit for upgrading your heat pumps.
+**Agent**:  Yes, in your area, there is a special tax benefit for upgrading your heat pumps.
 I can email you information on that.
 **Caller**: Sounds great!
 **Agent**:  Can i confirm your email address? is it alicia@amazon.com?
 **Caller**:Yes, that’s correct.